q3769/chunk4j/README.md

 new ChunksStitcher.Builder().maxStitchTimeMillis(2000).maxGroups(100).build()
 ```

-### Hints on using Chunks API in messaging
+### Hints on using chunk4j API in messaging

-These are independent of the Chunks API itself but...
+These are independent of the chunk4j API itself but...

 #### Chunk size/capacity

-The Chunks API works completely on the application level of the network (Layer 7).
+Chunk4j works completely on the application level of the network (Layer 7).
 In messaging, usually you'd transport one single chunk per each message.
 In case you have a hard limit of message size on the transport level, you want to make sure to set the chunk's byte capacity such that the size stays within the transport limit after the entire chunk/message is serialized.
 Know that there is a (small) fixed size overhead between the value of `Chunk.getByteCapacity()` and the final size of the serialized chunk.

 #### Message acknowlegment/commit